sloth-guy/Scrum/Scrum/product owner.md

-The Product Owner is one person, not a committee.
-The Product Owner may represent the needs of many [[stakeholders]] in the [[product backlog]].
+The product owner is one person, not a committee.
+The product owner may represent the needs of many [[stakeholders]] in the [[product backlog]].
 Those wanting to change the [[product backlog]] can do so by trying to convince the Product Owner

 For a product owner to be successful, the entire organization must respect their decisions.
 These decisions are visible in the content and ordering of the [[product backlog]] and through the inspectable [[Increment]] at the [[sprint review]].